tmpChris/Cloudscape_Builder/README.md

 # Cloudscape Builder
-A repo for the build template for Cloudscape responsive emails.
+A repository for the build template for Cloudscape responsive emails.

 ## About
 Created as a responsive email design workflow by Chris Jefferies